Facing stigma and shame, wives of ISIS militants try to start over

 With ISIS driven from much of the territory it once controlled in Iraq and Syria, Umaima has joined a growing number of the militants' wives who are filing for divorce.

 It wasn't an easy decision, Umaima said.
 Her community looks down on divorced women.
-She is also sad that her three children, aged six through 12, are growing up without a dad.
+She is also sad that her three children, aged 6 to 12, are growing up without a dad.

 "I was and still am disappointed because I married a man who didn't appreciate his life and decided to join a terrorist group instead of taking care of his family," said Umaima, who is relying on the support of her parents as she navigates life as a single mother.
 "I will try to be their father as well."